Sullivan County Courthouse (Indiana)

-Sullivan County Courthouse is a historic courthouse located at Sullivan, Sullivan County, Indiana.
+Sullivan County Courthouse is a historic courthouse located at Sullivan, Indiana.
 It was built between 1926 and 1928, and is a three-story, nearly square, steel frame and concrete, Beaux-Arts style building faced in limestone.
 All four faces are nearly identical and feature a traditional Corinthian order composite cornice.
 The central of each facade has a rounded arch parapet with clock.
 The building is nearly identical to the Vermillion County Courthouse.

 It was listed on the National Register of Historic Places in 2008.